-Power Switch/Circuit Breaker and LED Power Indicator
+Power Switch | Circuit Breaker and LED Power Indicator

-Once the AC cords are properly connected to the AC source tap, and the components are connected to the appropriate outlet banks, it is safe to energize the Niagara 1000.
-On the bottom end of the Niagara 1000's chassis, there is a black rocker switch.
+Once the AC cords are properly connected to the AC source tap, and the components are connected to the appropriate outlet banks, it is safe to energize the Niagara 1200.
+On the left side of the Niagara 1200's chassis, there is a black rocker switch.
 Firmly press the rocker switch so that its upper portion is flush with the end-cap or panel.
 This position is marked with the number "1."
-Typically within a couple of seconds, you should hear an audible "clack" sound from the relay within the Niagara 1000.
-At the same time, the front-panel LED power indictor will glow blue, signifying that the unit is operational.
+Typically within a second, you should hear an audible "clack" sound from the relay within the Niagara 1200.
+At the same time, the adjacent LED power indictor will glow blue, signifying that the unit is operational.
 (If this does not occur, see the "Trouble-Shooting Guide" in this manual.)